emmastrand/EmmaStrand_Notebook/_posts/2021-06-21-16s-Analysis-Pipeline.md

 $ nano qiime2_script.sh
 ```

 Copy and paste sections from above into one script to run altogether.
+Started at 11:53 and ended at

 ```
 #!/bin/bash